 Special Player

 What made this tournament unlike any other was a special 10 year old boy named Gabe Tesch.
 Gabe had come to compete in the tournament.
 I first met Gabe in Round 2 of the tournament as he was going to be one of the players in my game.
-Gabe was always smiling Gabe at the hospitaland had a cheerful demeanor.
+Gabe was always smiling and had a cheerful demeanor.
 When I asked him what was going on with him.
 He told me he had Brain Cancer.
 I said “I’m sorry Buddy” he responded “It’s ok” and smiled.
 Apparently Gabe had recently undergone two surgeries to remove a brain tumor and was undergoing chemotherapy.
 Gabe was surrounded by several family members and supporters at the tournament wearing super hero like t-shirts under the banner of Gabe’s Avengers.
 During the game Gabe played well and made some good decisions.
 Even playing with Gabe left a lasting impact on me, and you couldn’t help but feel compassion for this little boy and his family.

 After playing 4 rounds and the tournament was coming to a close.
 The after game chatter was rife with rumors that there was a decisive winner with 4 wins.
 This is really unusual, especially in a tournament with so many experienced players.